Johanna Gadski: Biography

-Gadski was born in Anklam, Prussia, on 15 June 1872, according to most references, but birth records still extant at the Evangelical Church of Saint Mary, Anklam, Germany, state that Johanna Wilhelmine Agnes Emilie Gadski was born on June 15, in 1870.
+Gadski was born in Anklam, Prussia.
 After receiving a musical education in Stettin, she made her operatic debut in Berlin in 1889 in the title role of Tchaikovsky's Undina.

 Gadski's studies in singing were principally with Mme.
-Schroeder-Chaloupha.
+Schroeder-Chaloupka.
 When she was ten years old, she sang successfully in concert at Stettin.
 Her operatic début was made in Berlin, in 1889, in Weber's Der Freischütz.
-She then appeared in the opera houses of Bremen and Mayence.
-In 1894, Dr. Walter Damrosch organized his opera company in New York and engaged Mme.
-Gadski for leading rôles.
+She then appeared in the opera houses of Bremen and Mainz.
+In 1894, Walter Damrosch organized his opera company in New York and engaged Gadski for leading roles.

-In 1898, she became high dramatic soprano with the Metropolitan Opera in New York, and the following year appeared at Covent Garden.
-She was constantly developing as a singer of Wagner rôles, notably Brünhilde and Isolde.
-Her repertoire included forty rôles in all, and the demand for her appearance at festivals here and abroad became more and more insistent.
+In 1898, she became high dramatic soprano with the Metropolitan Opera in New York, and the following year appeared at the Royal Opera House, London.
+She was constantly developing as a singer of Wagner roles, notably Brünhilde in Der Ring des Nibelungen and Isolde in Tristan und Isolde.
+Her repertoire included forty roles.

 Gadski sang at the Metropolitan Opera House in New York until 1917, when the notoriety caused by the suspicious activities of her husband, Captain Hans Tauscher, American agent for large German weapon manufacturers, forced her to resign.

-Hans Tauscher attended an opera, met Gadski, and they married on November 20, 1892 in Berlin, Germany.
+Hans Tauscher met Gadski after attending one of her performances, and they married on November 20, 1892, in Berlin, Germany.
 They had a daughter, Charlotte Tauscher Busch, who was born in Berlin on August 31, 1893, married Ernest Busch, a German grand nephew of Adolphus Busch on June 12, 1923, (and died there on March 30, 1967).

 Highlights of her subsequent career in Germany included appearances in Wagner's works at the 1899 Bayreuth Festival and at the 1905/06 Munich Festival.
 However, it was in English-speaking countries that Gadski built her international reputation as a diva.
 She made her successful American debut in New York in 1895 with the Damrosch Opera Company and became popular, too, in England.
 In 1896, she created the role of Hester Prynne in the fully staged premiere of Walter Damrosch's opera The Scarlet Letter in Boston.
 She sang in London at the Royal Opera House, Covent Garden, in 1899, 1900, 1901 and 1906.
 Some sources credit her with appearing at England's Worcester Festival but this is an error.
 Actually, she sang at America's Worcester festivals, held in the American state of Massachusetts during the late 1890s.